google/trillian/docs/TransparentLogging.md

    (e.g. an hour's worth) into a new tree head.
 This is more likely to produce large batch sizes, but is not guaranteed to (e.g. if submission rates are very low).
- - Logs that immediately issue inclusion proofs are likely to have smaller batch sizes, either because they issue a new tree head per submission (batch size = 1), or because the amount of batching possible while still responding to submissions quickly is small.
+ - Logs that only issue inclusion proofs are more likely to have smaller batch sizes, either because they issue a new tree head per submission (batch size = 1), or because the amount of batching possible while still responding to submissions quickly is small.